 Aids in articulation with the femur

-Contributes to knee movement and stability
+Contributes to your knee movement and stability

 Lateral Condyle